vilhai/tsoha-chattr/README.md

 Chattr includes following features:

+!!BECAUSE OF FLY.IO WEBSITE BEING DOWN ON 1.9.
+THE PROJECT CAN ONLY BE TESTED LOCALLY.
+INSTRUCTIONS IN THE END OF README!!

 -Multiple chats (topics), that can be added and modified by admins.
 -Users  that have signed in can send and read messages in the chats.
 -Users can create an account and sign in using a password.
 ~~-Users can add a profile picture.~~
--Users can have a admin status, that gives the moderator abilities (removing messages, accounts, etc.)
+-Users can have a admin status, that gives the moderator abilities (removing messages, ~~accounts~~, etc.)
 ~~-There is a search function.
 Users can search for messages containing a spesific word.~~ -Users can give likes to messages.

+1.9.
+UPDATE:

+    - Some features missing because of lack of time.
+    - Users can only get admin rights through psql cmd
+    - Admin users can remove messages and create new topics
+    - Users can give a like and remove a like
+    -

 18.8.
 UPDATE: